Copyright 1997-2012 the PHP Documentation Group.

 Return Values

-Returns an array of strings that corresponds to the fetched row
+Returns an array representing the fetched row,

 Examples